DeborahBarbedo/DeborahBarbedo.github.io/pt/_posts/2023-05-08-Unpacking_WOE_and_IV.markdown

 # if not specified, date will be used.
 #meta_modify_date: 2021-08-10 11:32:53 +0900
 # check the meta_common_description in _data/owner/[language].yml
-meta_description: "Aprenda a selecionar e interpretar variáveis para modelos de regressão logística com as métricas WoE e IV.
-Descubra como criar variáveis por agrupamento para melhorar a eficácia da análise e tomar decisões mais embasadas.
-Domine essas métricas com a ajuda de exemplos práticos baseados nos dados da competição Titanic do Kaggle.
-Leia agora!"
+meta_description: "Aprenda a interpretar Weight of Evidence (WoE) e Information Value (IV) em modelos de regressão logística.
+Descubra como utilizar essas métricas para seleção de variáveis, análise preditiva e agrupamento de categorias com exemplos práticos utilizando o dataset Titanic."
 # optional
 # please use the "image_viewer_on" below to enable image viewer for individual pages or posts (_posts/ or [language]/_posts folders).
 # image viewer can be enabled or disabled for all posts using the "image_viewer_posts: true" setting in _data/conf/main.yml.